Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 ## For each consumer, what is the purchase quantity and purchase value?

-After isolating our customers, preference, and purchase amount we can see a hierarchical demonstration of descending information ordered by the lowest purchase amounts.
+After isolating our customers, preferences, and purchase amount we can see a hierarchical demonstration of descending information ordered by the lowest purchase amounts.

 **The data above shows an interesting result, our company sells a staggering amount of chemicals to a variety of buyers whether it be 100,000+ gallons or 238.
 What is interesting is not the amount sold, but the preference.
 Whether it be industrial amounts or consumer amounts, most consumers seem to gravitate to Glycol Ethers.
 3/10 consumers purchased Glycol Ethers, all 3 less than 1000 gallons.
 The other top contender was hydrogen peroxide with 3/10 consumers purchasing the chemical.
 Each purchase was less than 1000 gallons as well.**